srl-labs/vscode-containerlab/src/topoViewer/dev-and-style-guide.md

 - Respect dark/light modes via the provided selectors and CSS variables.
 - Keep icons and SVGs theme-aware where possible.

+## File Header and Documentation Style

+- Begin every TypeScript file with a header comment that names the file and briefly states its purpose, for example:
+  `// file: topologyWebviewController.ts` followed by a one-line summary.
+- Provide JSDoc for exported functions, classes and critical methods using `@param` and `@returns` annotations where applicable.

 ## Adding a New Feature (Checklist)

 1. HTML: add the view markup in the template (no inline TS-generated HTML).